lakshyatyagi24/Unlock-Synoriq/Web Development Tutorials/readme.md

 * background-image is used to define the image background of any content.
 * background-repeat is used to control the repeat of any image at the x-axis, y-axis.
 * `background-position: x-axis y-axis` used to define the position of background in a block.
+###### Tutorial 20
+* Box Model - content -> padding -> border -> margin
+* Padding is used to give the space between the border and content.
+* margin is used to give space outside the border.
+* box-sizing is used to adjust the size of the block according to padding and margin.
+* Use '*' to use that CSS for the complete page.